 What is My Face Shape?

 The key to finding your perfect pair of sunglasses is to know your face shape.
 It’s the biggest factor in determining which glasses will look good on you and which won’t.
 Although it may not be something you’ve considered before, there’s no need to start stressing about whether you’re a rectangle or a square.
-This handy quiz is designed to help you quickly and easily discover to which category you belong.
+Watch this video below to find out how to work out your face shape.

 Oval Face Shape

 Oval face shapes are a great type to possess.
 They’re versatile and can suit almost any style of sunglasses.
 The best way to find your favorite is by trying multiple types.
 Larger frames will accentuate your features, but be careful of arms that hang too low, as these frames may make your face appear longer.
 Aviator and D-frame glasses make a good option for a fresh look while square styles will sharpen your features and provide a more structured appearance.

 Square Face Shape